socomsystems/documentation/developer_manual/app/javascript-apis.rst

 ``@nextcloud/router``
 ^^^^^^^^^^^^^^^^^^^^^

-This package provides helpers to generate URLs, e.g. to access assets and REST APIs of your app or the Nextcloud server.
+This package provides helpers to generate URLs, e.g. to access assets and REST APIs of your app or the cyfrSpaces server.
 Documentation: https://nextcloud.github.io/nextcloud-router/

 ``@nextcloud/vue``
 ^^^^^^^^^^^^^^^^^^